 Long-term contracts, owning strategic industrial properties and key raw materials, and a continued focus on driving efficiencies sustain the long-term cost structures of the group and support sustainable and improved returns on capital employed.

-Operational strategies are directed towards cash generation and growth is focused towards investment in businesses with consistent strong cash flows.
+Operational strategies are directed towards cash generation and growth is focused towards investment in businesses with consistently strong cash flows.

-KAP’s businesses are either market leaders or have the ability to be, through market share growth in their specific industry sectors.
+KAP’s businesses are either market leaders or have the ability to be market leaders, through market share growth in their specific industry sectors.

 Opportunities exist to grow market share and to enter new markets.

 The group’s significant experience, scale and specialisation provide a competitive advantage in highly regulated industries.
-Access to key raw materials, licences to operate, specialist skills and expertise, and benefits derived from economy of scale, contribute to higher barriers to entry.
+Access to key raw materials, licences to operate, specialist skills and expertise and economies of scale contribute to higher barriers to entry.

 Regulated industries have high barriers to entry, presenting opportunities for the group to leverage off this competitive advantage.

-The group is diversified across various industries, market sectors and its product and/or service mix.
+The group is diversified across various industries, market sectors and geographies.
 This diversity enables the group to manage concentration risk and provides a level of protection to stabilise margins.